mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Virtual_Pages/Formatting_Reference/Formatting_Reference.md

 ---

+## Footnotes

+Automatic footnotes are unsupported in virtual pages.

+---

 ## Images

 Unlike regular page syntax there's no support for scaling the images smaller or aligning them to the left/right.
 So all images will appear their full width and centered.